code-not-found/code-not-found.github.io/_posts/sping-ws/2017-04-29-spring-ws-basic-authentication-example.md

 modified: 2017-04-24
 categories: [Spring-WS]
 tags: [Basic Authentication, Client, Endpoint, Example, Maven, Spring, Spring Boot, Spring Web Services, Spring-WS, Tutorial]
-published: true
+published: false
 ---

 <figure>
     <img src="{{ site.url }}/assets/images/logos/spring-logo.jpg" alt="spring logo" class="logo">
 </figure>

-[Basic Authentication](https://en.wikipedia.org/wiki/Basic_access_authentication) is a method for a HTTP client to provide a user name and password when making a request.
+[Basic Authentication](https://en.wikipedia.org/wiki/Basic_access_authentication) (BA) is a method for a HTTP client to provide a user name and password when making a request.
 There is no [confidentiality](https://en.wikipedia.org/wiki/Confidentiality) protection for the transmitted credentials. therefore it is strongly advised to use it in conjunction with HTTPS.

 The credentials are provided as an HTTP header field called <var>'Authorization'</var> which is constructed as follows: